 which effectively works as quantum error mitigation~\cite{temme2017error,endo2018practical,endo2021hybrid,cai2022quantum}.
 However, for the variance of the error mitigated result $\braket{O}_{\rm QEM}$, we obtain

 resulting in the necessity to have $\tilde{r}_L(\varepsilon)^2$ times more samples to achieve the same accuracy as the error-free case.

 Here, we provide remarks on the additional effect of truncation errors in classical tensors on Eq.~(\ref{Eq: multilayer}).
 Our derivation accounts only for the effect of quantum tensors on the ideal expectation value, assuming that no truncation errors arise from the contraction of classical tensors.
 However, when considering truncations related to maximal bond dimensions, additional errors may occur.
 For instance, if one employs the entanglement forging ansatz in Eq.~(\ref{entanglement forging ansatz}) and retains only the leading $m(\leq 2^n)$ components, the truncated errors may happen.
 In such cases, since classical tensors can be regarded as trace non-increasing maps, the expectation value the $\braket{O}_{\rm noisy}$ in Eq.~(\ref{Eq: multilayer}) may undergo further decay without appropriate normalization.

-These discussions indicate that, although the simulatable scale of the quantum systems can be significantly expanded, we need to have exponential resources with the number of contracted quantum tensors.
-To avoid this problem, we must take the following strategies: (1). adjusting the number of classical and quantum tensors in accordance with the magnitude of the error; or (2). suppressing the error rate itself with error-suppression techniques such as quantum error correction~\cite{devitt2013quantum,lidar2013quantum} and dynamical decoupling~\cite{viola1999dynamical}.
-In terms of (1), replacing the quantum tensors with the classical tensors that exactly match their respective matrix representations in the $L$-layer, for example, yields $\braket{O'}_{\rm noisy}\sim (1-\varepsilon)^{\frac{1-N^{L-1}}{1-N}} \braket{O}_{\rm EF} \sim (1-\varepsilon)^{-N^{L-1}} \braket{O}_{\rm noisy}$, and the problem of exponential decay of the observable is mitigated.
+The above discussions indicate that, although the simulatable scale of the quantum systems can be significantly expanded, we need exponential resources with the number of contracted quantum tensors.
+To avoid this problem, we must take the following strategies: \begin{enumerate} \item[(1)] Adjusting the number of classical and quantum tensors in accordance with the magnitude of the error; \item[(2)] Suppressing the error rate itself with error-suppression techniques such as quantum error correction~\cite{devitt2013quantum,lidar2013quantum} and dynamical decoupling~\cite{viola1999dynamical}. \end{enumerate} In terms of (1), replacing the quantum tensors with the classical tensors that exactly match their respective matrix representations in the $L$-layer, for example, yields $\braket{O'}_{\rm noisy}\sim (1-\varepsilon)^{\frac{1-N^{L-1}}{1-N}} \braket{O}_{\rm ideal} \sim (1-\varepsilon)^{-N^{L-1}} \braket{O}_{\rm noisy}$, and the problem of exponential decay of the observable is mitigated.
 However, if the classical tensors used in the replacement are not constrained to correspond to the original quantum tensors and are allowed some freedom, extra normalization factors may be required during the observable‑contraction process, leading to an increased variance in the estimator.
 This issue can, however, be circumvented by suitably restricting the class of replacement tensors; for example, by limiting them to unitary operators.